Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 2 drops Benzoin

-Tip: Always ensure your essential oils are skin-safe and properly diluted for soap making.
-Avoid using too much cinnamon or clove, as they can be irritating in high amounts.
+Tip: Always ensure your essential oils are skin-safe and intended for use in soap making.
+Cinnamon and clove can cause skin sensitivity.

 Natural Color Options